DaneSirois/npm-redux-interfaces/README.md

 # Redux-Interfaces
-> The Redux state-managing API builder:
+> The Redux state-management API builder:

 Interfaces manage the logic surrounding both the modification and retrieval of your applications state.
 With them the aim is to reduce Redux boilerplate, while providing cross-repo code reuse/libration.